gvwilson/thirdbit/src/fiction/iffy/index.md

 roasted vegetables,
 sliced mangoes,
 and tea.
-The adults made appreciative noises and Iffy's stomach rumbled as the trolley gave each of their plates an unnecessary polish with a clean white cloth, laid out chopsticks with geometric precision, and began serving the food.
+Iffy's stomach rumbled and the adults made appreciative noises as the trolley gave each of their plates an unnecessary polish with a clean white cloth, laid out chopsticks with geometric precision, and began serving the food.